Pranau-R/Single-Linked-List/README.md

 The task contains following Directories:

-- app:

-	It contains the application.exe.
-We can simply run our program using this application.

 - assets:

 	Assets are flowchart files.
 We created our flowchart for the task using Plantuml and stored it here.